 How you help: When you hand over your five dollars for a box of these citrusy sweets, you’re contributing to a scout’s goal-setting skills.
 Girls learn how to organize a sale, build goals, and follow through.

-How VegNews staffers eat them: Crushed, mixed with melted Miyoko’s butter, and pressed into a pie crust for a fluffy aquafaba-based lemon meringue pie.
+How VegNews editors eat them: Crushed, mixed with melted Miyoko’s butter, and pressed into a pie crust for a fluffy aquafaba-based lemon meringue pie.

 Girl Scouts S’mores

 Too lazy to make a vegan s’more?
 The Girl Scouts have you covered.
 The vegan version of this cookie is made by ABC Bakers and features a crunchy graham cracker slathered with dairy-free icing and dunked in chocolate coating.
 When you purchase your box, make sure the picture shows a chocolate cookie—not something that looks like a graham cracker sandwich.
 The latter is made by Little Brownie Bakers and is not vegan.
 A good rule of thumb is to trust in ABC Bakers when selecting your cookies.